 The engineer wants to study how several predictors affect discoloration defects in resin parts.
 Because the response variable describes the number of times that an event occurs in a finite observation space, the engineer fits a Poisson model.

-The engineer fits the Poisson model and uses a contour plot to illustrate the relationship between the fitted values of discoloration defects and the settings for the hours since the last cleanse and the transfer temperature.
+The engineer fits the Poisson model and uses a surface plot to illustrate the relationship between the fitted values of discoloration defects and the settings for the hours since the last cleanse and the transfer temperature.

 After assessing this plot, the analyst can change screw size from "large" to "small" and compare the number of defects on the new plot.